vatpac-technology/sops/docs/controller-skills/coordination.md

 --8<-- "includes/abbreviations.md"

 Coordination is an underutilised tool in VATPAC airspace, primarily due to how difficult it was to do it back in the Euroscope and VRC days.
-Now, (almost) all controllers are using vatSys, and voice coordination can be done in seconds with the touch of a button, using the Hotlines and Coldlines.
-Coordination helps controllers stay aware of aircraft that are about to enter their jurisdiction, and ensure they will operate in a predictable manner, which allows for easier planning of sequencing and separation.
+Now, all controllers are using vatSys and voice coordination can be done in seconds with the touch of a button.
+Coordination helps controllers stay aware of aircraft that are about to enter their jurisdiction and ensure they will operate in a predictable manner, which allows for easier planning of sequencing and separation.

 Coordination requirements are often very location-specific, however this page outlines the general guidelines to coordination, which are supplemented by Local Instructions.